nyaruka/goflow/docs/md/expressions.md

 <a name="function:field"></a>

-## field(text, offset, delimiter)
+## field(text, index, delimiter)

-Splits `text` based on the passed in `delimiter` and returns the field at `offset`.
-When splitting with a space, the delimiter is considered to be all whitespace.  (first field is 0)
+Splits `text` using the given `delimiter` and returns the field at `index`.

+The index starts at zero.
+When splitting with a space, the delimiter is considered to be all whitespace.

 ```objectivec